 - The Graduate Committee reserves the right to require additional information it deems appropriate, including GRE test scores and writing samples.
 The committee may also require applicants to appear for an oral interview.
 The decisions of the Graduate Committee are final.

 - Students who have not earned a degree in criminal justice or criminology may be required to take undergraduate criminal justice courses at the discretion of the MCJ graduate program coordinator.
 Approved courses such as, introduction to criminal justice, criminology, research methods, and statistics are highly recommended.

-- Applications for fall admission should be received by May 1 (applications received by March 1 will be given priority); winter admission applications should be received by November 1 (applications received by September 1 will be given priority).
+- Applications for fall admission should be received by May 1; winter admission applications should be received by November 1.

 Up to 9 hours of transfer credit may be applied to the degree program.
 Such credit must meet the requirements specified in the "Transfer of Credit" section of this catalog, be recommended as applicable to the degree program by a graduate faculty advisor, and be approved for transfer application by the MCJ graduate program coordinator.